Battle of Spotsylvania Court House: Casualties

 With almost 32,000 total casualties, Spotsylvania Court House was the costliest battle of the Overland Campaign and one of the top five battles of the Civil War.
 As at the Battle of the Wilderness, Lee's tactics had inflicted severe casualties on Grant's army.
 This time, the toll was over 18,000 men, of whom close to 3,000 were killed.
 In two weeks of fighting since the start of the Wilderness, Grant had lost about 36,000 men, and another 20,000 went home when their enlistments ended.
 Grant on May 19 had only 56,124 effectives.
 Lee did not come out of these battles unscathed.
 At Spotsylvania, he lost another 10–13,000 men, about 23% of his army (versus 18% of Grant's).
-While the Union had many men available to reinforce Grant, the Confederates were forced to pull men away from other fronts to reinforce Lee.
-Making matters worse, the army was taking heavy losses among its veteran units and its best officers.
+While the Union had plenty of men to replace Grant's losses, the Confederates were forced to pull men from other fronts to reinforce Lee.
+Worse, the Confederates lost experienced commanders and veteran soldiers that simply could not be replaced.

 Estimates vary as to the casualties at Spotsylvania Court House.
 The following table summarizes a variety of sources:

 Five general officers were killed or mortally wounded during the battle: Union Maj.
 Gen. John Sedgwick and Brig.
 Gens.
 James C. Rice and Thomas G. Stevenson; and Confederate Brig.
 Gen. Junius Daniel and Abner M. Perrin.
 Sedgwick's death is notable in that he was the highest-ranking officer by seniority to die in the war.
 He also famously said the ironic words "They couldn't hit an elephant at this distance" shortly before his death.
 Among the wounded and captured were Confederate Maj.
 Gen. Edward Johnson and Brig.
 Gens.
 John R. Cooke, Harry T. Hays, Samuel McGowan, Stephen D. Ramseur, Cullen A. Battle, James A. Walker, Robert D. Johnston, George H. Steuart and Henry H. Walker.